f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 After the upload completes, it will take some time for it to be fully imported and verified.
-At that point it should show up in the CLI and WebUI.
-If you don’t see it immediately be patient and wait a few minutes for it to show up as it will not show up until the file has been verified.
+At that point it should show up in the CLI and webUI.
+If you don’t see it immediately, be patient and wait a few minutes for it to show up as it will not show up until the file has been verified.
 Inside the **ISO** file are two different types of software, the **OS** and the **Service**.
 All three types should be displayed in the **Software Management** page.
 In the example below the ISO for version 1.0.0-11432 consists of an **OS** and **Service** with the same version number.

 .. image:: images/rseries_software_upgrades/image6.png
   :align: center
   :scale: 70%

-When upgrading the F5OS platform layer, you will have a choice of upgrading either a **Bundled** release meaning **OS** and **Services** are bundled together in an ISO image or **Unbundled** where you can upgrade Service and/or OS independently.
-Note currently F5 has not released any Service only or OS only releases, but they may be an option in the future.
+When upgrading the F5OS platform layer, you will have a choice of upgrading either a **Bundled** release, meaning **OS** and **Services** are bundled together in an ISO image or **Unbundled**, where you can upgrade Service and/or OS independently.
+Note that currently F5 has not released any Service only or OS only releases, but they may be an option in the future.
 For now it is recommended to choose **Bundled** upgrades.

 .. image:: images/rseries_software_upgrades/image7.png
   :align: center